Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) an allegation of student general misconduct should be made.

-4.7.2 If the initial examination determines that alleged student general misconduct may have occurred, the Pro Vice-Chancellor (Students) will investigate further.
+4.7.2 If the initial examination determines that alleged student general misconduct may have occurred, the Academic Registrar and Director, Student Services will investigate further.

-4.7.3 If the initial examination determines that the report should be dismissed, the Pro Vice-Chancellor (Students) will inform the student that no further action will be taken, if the student was aware of the report.
+4.7.3 If the initial examination determines that the report should be dismissed, the Academic Registrar and Director, Student Services will inform the student that no further action will be taken, if the student was aware of the report.

-4.7.4 The investigation task of the Pro Vice-Chancellor (Students), or delegate, is to make enquiries and gather evidence that will enable a determination to be made, on the balance of probabilities, as to whether some or all of the misconduct occurred.
+4.7.4 The investigation task of the Academic Registrar and Director, Student Services, or delegate, is to make enquiries and gather evidence that will enable a determination to be made, on the balance of probabilities, as to whether some or all of the misconduct occurred.
 This process may include gathering oral evidence (recollections from witnesses, which should be documented), documentary evidence and expert evidence.
-The Pro Vice-Chancellor (Students), or delegate, should follow the principles of procedural fairness in conducting the investigation.
+The Academic Registrar and Director, Student Services, or delegate, should follow the principles of procedural fairness in conducting the investigation.

-4.7.5 Following the investigation, the Pro Vice-Chancellor (Students) may:
+4.7.5 Following the investigation, the Academic Registrar and Director, Student Services may:

 (a) determine that there is no case to answer and, if appropriate, advise the student that no further action is warranted; or